DBraun/TouchDesigner_Shared/TOPs/README.md

 ### curl_noise_4D.tox - Curl Noise 4D
 Curl noise of a Simplex 3D or 4D vector field.
 This is great for driving velocities in particle simulations.

+### depth_of_field_pixelflow.tox - Depth of Field
+Depth of field using a depth pass and a GLSL TOP.
+You can specify a plane-of-focus distance value or a UV from which you can infer the POF.
+Code is adapted from [PixelFlow](https://github.com/diwi/PixelFlow) (MIT License)

 ### equirectangular_littleplanet_shader.tox - Equirectangular "Little Planet" Shader
 Turn equirectangular images into "little planet" images.
 It has options for scale and X/Y rotation.